Add a portfolio backlog level

 witadmin importwitd /collection:CollectionURL /p:"ProjectName" /f:"DirectoryPath\WITDefinitionFile.xml"

-For *CollectionURL* specify the URL of a team project collection and for *ProjectName* specify the name of a team project defined within the collection.
+For *CollectionURL* specify the URL of a project collection and for *ProjectName* specify the name of a project defined within the collection.
 You must specify the URL in the following format: ```http://ServerName:Port/VirtualDirectoryName/CollectionName```.
 For *DirectoryPath*, specify the path to the ```WorkItem Tracking/TypeDefinitions``` folder that holds the process template that you downloaded.
 The directory path must follow this structure: ```Drive:\TemplateFolder\WorkItem Tracking\TypeDefinitions```.

 For example, import the ServiceApp WIT: